Documentation Index

 Set the four variables below before running anything else.

 FILE_PATH — absolute path to the file you want to parse.
-Supported formats: PDF, DOCX, DOC, TXT, MD, CSV, HTML, JSON, PNG, JPG.
+Supported formats: PDF, DOCX, DOC, TXT, MD, CSV, HTML, JSON - any utf-8 encoded file.

 QUESTION — the question you want to ask the LLM about the document.